The Antikythera Mechanism and the History of Clockwork

 The Vacuum Tube in Computer History

 The vacuum tube holds a particularly significant place in the evolution of electronic computing.
-With the invention of the triode in 1907 and a flurry of subsequent improvements, computing pioneers finally had the means to create fully electronic digital logic circuit.
+With the invention of the triode in 1907 and a flurry of subsequent improvements, computing pioneers finally had the means to create fully electronic digital logic circuits.

 From Boole to Bits - Claude Shannon's Digital Revolution